strudelPie/strudelPie/README.md

 ## Hi there 👋

 <p>During a recent period of ill-health, when I was very sick, I read a book called 'Code' by Charles Petzold.
 It's just a book about how computers work.
-But I was captivated.
+But the more I read about logic gates, feedback and flip-flops, I was captivated.
 It sparked a passion. </p>

 <p>I started learning.
 First Java, then data structures and algorithms, and most recently Javascript, HTML and CSS.
 Somewhere along the way it became more than a hobby.
 It helped me through recovery: focusing on something so useful, so broad, and so challenging.
 And I've been hooked ever since. </p>